nptscot/npw/web/manual/index.md

 Discuss how the demand network is built -- the OD data source, the methods, the lack of gradient data, the difference from what's shown on the NPT site.

+Commute data from...

+Utility trips from...

+School trips excluded, because the zone-to-point isn't public data.

 ### Other metrics

 Anything else not covered, like mesh density